 Qualitative questions are often open-ended.
 Your analysis here should be thorough in its treatment and succinct in its description or explanation of individual points.

 Exam

 An open-book exam will cover the tools and concepts developed in class.
-The exam is scheduled for XXXXX.
+The exam is scheduled for the last class of the term.